Stinging Nettles and Dogs

 What to do after contacting stinging nettles

 If you suspect he has eaten and swallowed the nettles or the dog’s eyes have been affected, contact your Vet, who can provide care to treat the ailments.
-For lesser symptoms of redness and itching while on your walk, take a look around for dock leaves.
-These plants can commonly be found in close proximity to nettles and contain a natural remedy for any nettle sting.
+Look around for dock leaves for lesser symptoms of redness and itching while on your walk.
+These plants are commonly found near nettles and contain a natural remedy for any nettle sting.
 Crush the leaf of the dock plant with your hand and rub the juice onto your dog’s paws.

-Once you’re home, if your dog appears to be still suffering, there are several remedies that you can try to relieve the stinging from the tiny nettle hairs.
+Once you’re home, if your dog appears to be still suffering, you can try several remedies to relieve the stinging from the tiny nettle hairs.

-1. Wash any affected parts, face, legs, whole paw or pads, with soapy water, which can help remove the tiny filaments like minute glass rods.
+1. Wash any affected parts with soapy water, such as the face, legs, or whole paw or pads.
+This can help remove the tiny filaments, which look like minute glass rods.

 2. If possible, try to stop your pet from rubbing or scratching the irritated areas, which will cause it to itch even more.